Create multiple cloud servers via OpenStack CLI

 openstack network create <network_name>Specify

-4. Create a cloud router connected to an external network
+4. Create a cloud router connected to the internet

 -